 In terms of accessories, wood shutters will last about 20 years, and vinyl ones much longer.
 Gutters made of aluminum last about 20 years, and downspouts about 30; copper gutters can last more than 50 years, and downspouts well past 100.

 The life of a deck depends a lot on what it’s made of and what it’s exposed to.
 With proper maintenance, pressure treated wood is the least expensive option and can last up to 20 years.
 Cedar can last 25 to 40 years.
-Other options, like composites and PVC, can offer 25 and more years of stain, fade and performance warranties.
+Other options, like composites and PVC, are built to last 25 and more years of stain, fade and performance warranties.
 Hardwoods are typically long lasting—up to 40 years (again, proper maintenance being key)—and are the most expensive, offering natural resistance to rot and insect damage.

 Doors & windows